icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

     ;
 ```

-Since they are are generic over the types of elements they contain, you must also specify their type arguments:

 ```slice
 Sequence<bool>
 Dictionary<uint8, string>
 ```

-Since dictionary keys must be comparable, there are restrictions on which types can be used for them.
 For additional information on sequences and dictionaries, see the [sequence][sequence-guide] and [dictionary][dictionary-guide] pages.

 ### Struct types